Cherreads

 Kael stopped.
 "Tell me you're being punished for war crimes."

 The boy looked up.
-Hazel eyes blazed with manic, infectious joy.
+His hazel eyes gleamed with a wild, infectious happiness.

 "Punishment is tomorrow.
 Right now I'm committing biological terrorism for love."

 He yanked his arm free.
-A drenched sugar-glider clung to his wrist like a soggy victory flag.
-"Whisk, you absolute anarchist."
+A drenched sugar glider clung to his wrist like a damp victory flag.
+"Whisk, you crazy little thing."

 Kael stared.
 "You're nobility."